-Today, the whole world is suffering and threatened with this newly discovered disease, the COVID-19.
+Today, the whole world is suffering and threatened by this newly discovered disease, the COVID-19.
 People who are infected with the coronavirus are showing symptoms that are almost similar to having colds or flu.

 Sadly, many are unaware that they are already infected with the virus as they mistakenly identify it as simple flu.
 The lack of correct information about the disease caused rapid transmission in many countries, which caused economic instability.

-Thousands of people died from different countries because they were not cured right away.
+Thousands of people died in different countries because they were not cured right away.
 Fortunately, the production of testing kits was expedited to help in identifying infected people.
 Some of these testing kits can be purchased online.
 However, to make sure that you will get an accurate result, you must know what the testing kits that work effectively are.
 These are five COVID-19 testing kits approved by the FDA (The Food and Drug Administration).

 Two Types Of Tests For COVID-19